Carbamazepine prevents fits. It can also ease some types of pain, and control some mood disorders.

 - If you have a heart condition.

-- If you have increased pressure in your eyes, called glaucoma.
+- If you have increased pressure in your eyes, a condition known as glaucoma.

 - If you have ever had any problems affecting your bone marrow.